-QDR is funded by the National Science Foundation, the Robert Wood Johnson Foundation, the Alfred P. Sloan Foundation, the Institute for Museum and Library Services, and Syracuse University.
+QDR has received generous support from the National Science Foundation, the Robert Wood Johnson Foundation, the Alfred P. Sloan Foundation, the Institute for Museum and Library Services, and Syracuse University.
 QDR is hosted by the Center for Qualitative and Multi-Method Inquiry, a unit of the Maxwell School of Citizenship and Public Affairs at Syracuse University.

 Qualitative data are used by social scientists to advance a range of analytical, interpretive, and inferential goals.
 Yet in the United States, traditionally such data have been used only once: social scientists collect them for a particular research purpose, and then discard them.
 The lack of a data-sharing custom is due in part to an infrastructure gap – the absence of a suitable venue for storing and sharing qualitative data.

 We invite you to join us!
-If you have some qualitative data, or data arising from a multi-method project, that you would like to share, we would welcome the opportunity to discuss them with you.
+If your research has generated qualitative data that you would like to share, we would welcome the opportunity to discuss them with you.
 Also, we are always looking for collaborators to help us develop training and other materials.
 Please contact us if you’d like to get involved!

 Why store your data with us?

 QDR seeks to provide users all of the benefits that derive from trustworthy institutionalized data archives.
 As noted in a Data Preservation Alliance for the Social Sciences (Data-PASS) recommendation to the Center for Open Science (COS) to create a “research data repository” badge, repositories engage in a series of practices to provide data with multiple positive attributes:

 - Usable: content is in well-established machine-actionable digital formats.

 - Discoverable: a publicly available and freely searchable catalog is provided.

 - Meaningful: metadata, documentation and other materials needed to facilitate data re-use are offered.